laninsky/mice/README.md

 # phasing_mitogenomes
-Trying to determine the "phase" when multiple heteroplasmic sites are recovered across a mitogenomic sequence
+Trying to determine the "phase" when multiple heteroplasmic sites are recovered across a mitogenomic sequence.
+Please refer to commented R code for how to implement this script.

 ## Version history
 v0.0 First published with mouse TBD